MPI-Dortmund/cryolo/source/tutorials/data_preparation.rst

 If you have micrographs that do not contain particles but only contamination / ice you can add them to your training set by activate the checkbox infront of the micrograph.

 If you finished picking from your micrographs, you can export your box files with :guilabel:`File` -> :guilabel:`Save` files`.
+Training data is created for all micrographs that have an activated checkbox.
 Create a new directory called train_annotation and save it there.
 Close boxmanager.

-Optionally, you create a third folder with the name :file:`train_image`.
+Optionally, you now create a third folder with the name :file:`train_image`.
 Now for each box file, copy the corresponding image from :file:`full_data` into :file:`train_image`.

 .. note::